|

 JSON

-Spring Boot provides integration with three JSON mapping libraries:
+Spring Boot provides integration with the following JSON mapping libraries:

 -